tfgg/yournextmep/_candidates/eu2014/green/saffi-price.md

 person: saffi-price
 region: west-midlands
 party: green
-title: West Midlands - Green Party - Saffi Price
+title: Saffi Price is running for MEP in West Midlands for the Green Party
 incumbent: false
 ---